Blobfolio/blob-common/blob-common/docs/FORM.md

 ## common_get_form_timestamp()

-This function returns a hashed timestamp you can add to your form to help you prevent robots from submitting data too quickly.
+This function returns a hashed timestamp you can add to your form to help prevent robots from submitting data too quickly.

 #### Arguments